Vendeis/GitHub-API/README.md

 ## Sending Api requests

-Unauthenticated clients can make up to 60 requests per hour, which is in my opinion insufficient.
+Unauthenticated clients can make up to 60 requests to GitHub API per hour, which is in my opinion insufficient(let's say you want to list repos of a GitHub user that has A LOT of repositories - it will exhaust your hourly limit right away!).
 Therefore I have implemented authentication via username and github access token, which extends the amount of requests per hour to 5000.

 The application exposes 2 endpoints:<br/>